 Pet policy: Well-behaved, leased pets are welcome inside the tasting room / brew pub.

 The name may sound cold, the the reception at Dakota Shivers certainly is not!
-This may be the most people- and pet-friendly establishment we’ve ever had the pleasure to visit, and we’re sure you’ll like it, too.
+This is one of the most people and pet friendly breweries we’ve ever had the pleasure to visit, and we’re sure you’ll like it, too.
 They don’t serve food, but the beers are great, and pups are welcome at the bar!

 Pet policy: Pets are welcome to pull up a stool at the bar.